inrs-ai/commodities/README.md

-A tool that fetches daily prices of key commodities via email.
+This is a tool that fetches daily prices of key commodities via email.